How To Calculate New Preload And Springs By Using Existing Springs

 Initial Coilover & Spring Setup:

-• Shocks charged to proper pressure
+• Charge shocks to proper pressure

-• Vehicle is at proper ride height
+• Vehicle is at desired ride height

 Contact us for calculating new spring rates if you aren’t able to achieve proper ride height with your current springs.